Sun rays shining through clouds onto the ocean

 This option involves you instructing us to advise you and act for you as an individual.
 This is the traditional route, which usually involves conducting negotiations through each person's lawyer.
 We will advise you and act for you, and you alone.
 If the negotiations do not result in an agreement and the court process reaches a final hearing, the court has broad discretion to impose its decision on your case in a binding court order.

 Each person having a solicitor does not automatically mean that court proceedings are necessary.
 Whilst some issues require a court hearing, in most cases a negotiated outcome is achieved without the need to go to court.
 In this scenario, solicitors and their clients negotiate through correspondence and/or in person through a series of 'without prejudice' meetings, either together in one room, or in separate rooms, with shuttle negotiations being conducted between the two teams.
 Any solution reached can be made into a binding court order.
-Solicitors and barristers can also advice couples alongside mediation and arbitration processes.
+Solicitors and barristers can also advise couples alongside mediation and arbitration processes.

 Another possible route is through collaborative negotiations, whereby each person instructs a collaboratively trained lawyer with whom they agree objectives and opt not to engage in court proceedings.
 There follows a series of round table meetings at which information is shared and negotiations take place.
 The collaborative practitioners can give legal advice to their clients, but all discussions about settlement and case management are shared.